j-hive/morphfits/README.md

 poetry install
 ```

-Then, download the GALFIT binary corresponding to your system [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).
+**This step is mandatory.** Download the GALFIT binary corresponding to your system [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), and move it to the location of your choosing (e.g., your data directory, if it exists).

 # Quickstart
-To see what the directory structure, the products and output, and the run looks
-like, use one of the settings from [the examples directory](./examples/).
-For
-example, for the field `abell2744clu`, image version `grizli-v7.2`, catalog
-version `dja-v7.2`, filter `f200w`, and object `4215`, using GALFIT, run from
-the base directory (`morphfits`)
+To quickstart MorphFITS without data, run
 ```
-sh ./examples/single_ficlo/setup.sh
+poetry run morphfits download --input-root [INPUT_ROOT] -F abell2744clu -I grizli-v7.2 -L f200w-clear
 ```
-in a bash environment to download and unzip JWST data, which will take several
+for an `INPUT_ROOT` of your choosing, e.g. `morphfits_root`, which is untracked.
+The program will download the necessary `.fits` files from the DJA archive.
-minutes and ~`13GB`.
-Then, download [the simulated PSF for the filter
+Then, download [the simulated PSF corresponding to the filter
 here](https://stsci.app.box.com/v/jwst-simulated-psf-library/file/1025339832742),
-and move it to `examples/single_ficlo/morphfits_root/input/psfs/`, for example via
+and move it to the `psfs` directory under the input root, i.e.
 ```
-mv [download folder]/PSF_NIRCam_in_flight_opd_filter_F200W.fits ./examples/single_ficlo/morphfits_root/input/psfs
+mv [DOWNLOADS]/PSF_NIRCam_in_flight_opd_filter_F200W.fits [INPUT_ROOT]/psfs
 ```
-Then, run
+Now, with the input state ready for the pipeline, run
 ```
-poetry run morphfits galwrap --galfit-path=[path to GALFIT binary] --config-path=./examples/single_ficlo/config.yaml
+poetry run morphfits galwrap --input-root [INPUT_ROOT] --galfit-path [GALFIT_PATH] -O 4215
 ```
-replacing the `galfit-path` option with a path to your downloaded GALFIT binary,
-and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in
-`config.yaml`.
-The outputs can be found at
-`examples/single_ficlo/morphfits_root/output`.
+where the input root and path to the GALFIT binary *must* be provided.
+This fits
+the object indexed as `4215` by the UNCOVER catalog.
+To run over all 65k+ objects,
+simply exclude the `-O 4215` option.
+To run over more than one field, image
+version, etc., it is recommended to use a configuration file instead.

+For other examples, please follow one of the guides in [the examples
+directory](./examples/).

 # Setup